Comparing camera performance using the EMVA1288 imaging performance standard

 The second observation is that the IMX249 CMOS sensor will produce images that are useful for image processing in a wider range of lighting conditions.
 Figure 9 shows the same scene imaged by the two cameras.
 It should be noted that the darker portion of the images have been enhanced for display purposes, however the underlying data was not modified.
 From the images it can be observed that the ICX414 CCD is saturated in the bright areas of the scene, while at the same time it has too much noise in the dark areas for the characters to be legible.
 On the contrary, the IMX249 CMOS sensor is producing legible characters in the bright and dark parts of the scene.

-Finally, we can conclude that the recent global shutter CMOS technology is becoming a viable alternative to CCDs in machine vision applications.
-Not only are the sensors less expensive, have higher frame rates at equivalent resolutions, and do not have artifacts such as smear and blooming, but they also are starting to exceed the imaging performance of CCDs.
+Finally, we can conclude that the recent global shutter CMOS technology has become a viable alternative to CCDs in machine vision applications.
+Not only are the sensors less expensive, have higher frame rates at equivalent resolutions, and do not have artifacts such as smear and blooming, but they are also exceeding the imaging performance of CCDs.

 In this white paper we learned the key concepts used in evaluating camera performance.
 We introduced the EMVA1288 standard and applied the results to compare camera performance under a variety of lighting conditions.
 There are still many more aspects of camera performance that can be considered when evaluating cameras.
 For example, quantum efficiency changes dramatically at different wavelengths, so a camera that performs well at 525nm, may not perform nearly as well when the light source is at near infra-red (NIR) frequencies.
 Similarly, long exposure times common to fluorescence and astronomic imaging need to consider the effects of dark current, a type of noise that is important at extremely low light levels.